mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 - Go to the [Neo4j Download page](https://neo4j.com/download/) and download Neo4j Desktop.
 You may need to fill out a form to access the download link.
 - After downloading, copy the **Neo4j Desktop Activation Key** when prompted.
-- In this example, we used **Neo4j Desktop v1.6.0 for Linux**, but any version of Neo4j Desktop should work.
+- We tested with both **Neo4j Desktop v1.6.0 for Linux** and **Neo4j Desktop v1.6.0 for Windows**, but any version of Neo4j Desktop should work.

 Once you have installed and opened Neo4j Desktop: